Project: Lake Rebecca

 * Apollo Consolidated (See announcement dated 10 February 2020 for resource breakdown)

-Trident has entered into an agreement to acquire an existing 1.5% Net Smelter Return (NSR) gold royalty (“Royalty”) over the production of the Lake Rebecca Gold Project located in Western Australia.
+Trident has acquired an existing 1.5% Net Smelter Return (NSR) gold royalty (“Royalty”) over the production of the Lake Rebecca Gold Project located in Western Australia.

 Lake Rebecca has a JORC (2012) compliant published Resource of over 1Moz and is being actively progressed towards development by Apollo Consolidated Limited – A well-funded, ASX listed mining company.
 Lake Rebecca provides Trident with an uncapped precious metal royalty, in an attractive jurisdiction with material upside beyond the maiden resource announced in early 2020.